elastic/logstash/CONTRIBUTING.md

  3. change the default to be new behaviour, optionally allowing users to opt out in favor of the old behaviour (MAJOR), and eventually
  4. remove the old behaviour's implementation from the code-base (MAJOR, potentially along-side #3).

-If you request or submit a change that is flagged as a "breaking change", we have several paths forward:
+Once a pull request is marked as a "breaking change", it becomes necessary to either:
  - refactor into a non-breaking change targeted at next minor; OR
  - split into non-breaking change targeted at next minor, plus breaking change targeted at next major